vista-art/fragmentcolor/docs/api/core/renderer/new.md

 The renderer's GPU adapter and device are initialized lazily on the first target you create, so the same `Renderer` works whether you end up rendering offscreen or attaching it to a window.
-By the time `render()` is called the GPU resources are already in place — `render` requires a [Target](https://fragmentcolor.org/api/core/target), and the only way to build one is through this renderer:
+By the time `render()` is called the GPU resources are already in place. `render` requires a [Target](https://fragmentcolor.org/api/core/target), and the only way to build one is through this renderer: